How does Ibogaine work?

 New Roots Ibogaine is an integrated clinic dedicated to healing severe addiction from hard drugs like

 heroin, eliminating the pain of opiate withdrawal, as well as healing work with deep trauma, depression, eating disorders, and other challenges that life hands us.
 Our treatment philosophy combines the best of Western treatment modalities with ancient healing techniques and traditional indigenous wisdom.
+We hope that now you will understand How does ibogaine work.

 We look forward to working with you to build your treatment plan.